• Home

 Picture

-The first Arbor Day was celebrated on April 10th, 1872.
-Nebraska awarded prizes to the communities and individuals with the “largest number of properly planted trees” for the day.
-By most estimates, more than 1 million trees were planted in Nebraska on the first Arbor Day.
+This first Arbor Day, celebrated on April 10th, 1872, was wildly successful.
+By most estimates, more than 1 million trees were planted in Nebraska that day.

 Picture